riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 By moving the tags to some "ignored bits", ZGC would need less virtual space, and thus fewer page table entries, which is in theory good for performance.
 For some unclear reason ZGC did not use the already-available TBI (Top-Byte Ignore) in their ARM port.
-[C4](https://dl.acm.org/doi/10.1145/2076022.1993491) on the other handle, has specialized hardware support.
+[C4](https://dl.acm.org/doi/10.1145/2076022.1993491) on the other hand, has specialized hardware support.
 If run on their custom hardware, It can do tag checking using a special instruction.

 ## Type 5: Header check
-Metadata can be encoded into object or page headers, or headers of any self-defined memory managed unit.
+Metadata can be encoded into object or page headers, or headers of any self-defined memory management unit.
 In which case the barrier finds the header of the object or page pointed to by a pointer, and checks for slow path.
 It's seen in ART CC (BakerReadBarrier), V8 (barrier for generational GC).